 - Be sure that your credit is clean for at least the past 12 months – that means no delinquencies, no public records, and no past due balances

-- If you do have any past due balances, either pay them off completely, or settle to have them removed by paying an agreed upon amount that is less than the full balance due
+- If you do have any past due balances, either pay them off completely or settle to have them removed by paying an agreed upon amount that is less than the full balance due

 - Dispute and remove any erroneous information on your credit report that may be having a negative impact on your credit score

 There’s no magic bullet when it comes to fixing your credit quickly.
 But often with just a few tweaks, you can improve your credit just enough to get the kind of loan that you want.
-And of course one of the advantages to getting a loan through a P2P platform is that you can generally use the loan proceeds for any purpose that you want.
+And of course one of the advantages of getting a loan through a P2P platform is that you can generally use the loan proceeds for any purpose that you want.
 That will never happen with a bank loan!

 Have you tried applying for a loan with a P2P lender with either fair or bad credit?
 How did it work for you, and what would you recommend to someone else who is in the same situation?